TEvans-Developer/HomeLab/README.md

 <br> C:\Users\User\Downloads\<your_C2-implant>.exe

-<br> note in our SSH on the C2 end we have a session on our Sliver server coming from our Windows machine.
+<br> Note in our SSH on the C2 end we have a session on our Sliver server coming from our Windows machine.
 Verify and take note of your session ID by entering the command "sessions"

 <br>iv.
 To interact with the new C2 session by typing the following command into the Sliver shell with your session id. commond should be ...